Relative p-adic Hodge theory, II: Imperfect period rings: Applications to pseudocoherent sheaves

 \begin{cor} Let $f: X' \to X$ be a proper birational morphism of smooth rigid spaces.
 Then for any $\calF \in \calC_X$, the adjunction morphism $\calF \to \RR f_{\proet *} \LL f_{\proet}^{*} \calF$ is an isomorphism.
-(The composition of left and right derived functors makes sense because $\calF$ is fpd by Corollary~\ref{C:pseudocoherent fpd local3}.) \end{cor} \begin{proof} We may assume that $K$ is perfectoid.
+(The composition of left and right derived functors makes sense because $\calF$ is fpd by Corollary~\ref{C:pseudocoherent fpd local2}.) \end{cor} \begin{proof} We may assume that $K$ is perfectoid.
 By Theorem~\ref{T:vector bundle pullback}, we have $L_i f_{\proet}^{*} \calF \in \calC_{X'}$ for all $i$.
 If $f': X'' \to X'$ is another such morphism, then proving the claim for $f'$ and $f \circ f'$ implies the claim for $f$.
 Using Temkin's embedded resolution of singularities (see Remark~\ref{R:resolution2}), we may thus reduce to the case where $f$ is the blowup along a smooth subspace $Z$.
 In this case, locally we may write $X$ as the base of a nonrelative ramified toric tower $\psi$ in such a way that $Z$ is the zero locus of some of the coordinate functions.
 Using Theorem~\ref{T:ramified perfect equivalence1}, we may realize $\calF$ as a module over $A_{\psi,n}$ for some $n$; in this way, we reduce to checking that for any coherent sheaf $\calF$ on $X$, the map $\calF \to \RR f_* \LL f^* \calF$ is an isomorphism.
 Since $\calF$ is fpd, we may reduce to the case $\calF = \calO_X$, for which $\LL f^* \calO_X = \calO_{X'}$ and an explicit calculation (or application of \cite[Theorem~1.1]{chatzistamatiou-rulling}) shows that $\calO_X \cong \RR f_* \calO_{X'}$. \end{proof}

 \begin{remark} By analogy with the case of schemes, one cannot expect $R^i f_{\proet *}$ to take $\calC_{X'}$ into $\calC_X$ if $f: X' \to X$ is a morphism which is not proper.
 On the other hand, properness alone is not enough.

-For example, suppose that $f$ is a closed immersion; then by Remark~\ref{R:not closed immersion}, one typically has $f_{\proet *} \widehat{\calO}_Z \notin \calC_X$.
+For example, suppose that $f$ is a closed immersion; then despite Remark~\ref{R:not closed immersion}, $f_{\proet *} \widehat{\calO}_Z$ is typically locally finitely generated, not locally finitely presented, and so does not belong to $\calC_X$.
 On the positive side, by computing \v{C}ech cohomology, we may see that the functor $R^i f_{\proet *}$ is identically zero for every $i>0$.
 See Theorem~\ref{T:closed immersion equivalence} for a related result, and Remark~\ref{R:bad pushforward1} for more discussion. \end{remark}

 There is also a local form of the ascending chain condition.

 \begin{defn} For $S$ a subset of $X$, let $\calC_{X,S}$ be the direct 2-limit of $\calC_{U}$ over all open subspaces $U$ of $X$ containing $S$.
 Since the transition functors are exact by Theorem~\ref{T:weak flatness}, we may apply Theorem~\ref{T:pseudocoherent noetherian} to deduce that $\calC_{X,S}$ is an abelian category admitting $\Tor$ and $\Ext$ functors. \end{defn}